casper-wjs/General-assembly-projects/project_3/README.md

 ### Takeaways and Recommendations

 1. For the 2 subreddits: Naïve Bayes marginally performs better than Random Forest.
 2. Surprisingly, the concern for the naïve assumption that all features are independent has minimal impact to the model’s capability to classify the reddit posts accurately
 3. Naive Bayes is easy to train and understand the results while Random Forest takes time to train and consumes more time to predict
+4. Next steps:
+   - rerun models based on other subreddits to evaluate performance
+   - get more training data
+   - try more models like boosting and SVM